On the snow: first level information

 • at the same time, implement the emergency rescue procedure with which you should be familiar.

-The rescuer must principally: • mark the place where the victim disappeared;
+• mark the place where the victim disappeared;

 • turn the transceiver to the receive position, assemble the shovel and probe and start searching;